-Robert Quinn and Kim Cameron’s culture model is a four box model used to categories organizational cultures.
+Robert Quinn and Kim Cameron’s created a four box culture model used to categorize organizational cultures.
 Its vertical axis looks at whether an organization is more focused on stability or flexibility, and its horizontal axis looks at whether the organization is more inwards or outwards looking.

 Cameron and Quinn say that they way that organizations prioritize the competing values captured in their model will determine the types of cultures that will emerge within them.
 They conclude that there are four types of cultures:

 Hierarchies arise and are effective when organizations are inward looking and focused on stability and control.
 With these values organizations look within themselves to drive control and efficiency.
-Hierarchies bring structure and rigor to operations though controlled operating processes and ensure that things are done in smooth, ordered and controlled ways.
+Hierarchies bring structure and rigor to operations though controlled operating processes.
+They also ensure that things are done in smooth, ordered and controlled ways.

 These organizations may be less responsive to changing situations and the demands of the market than other organizations.

 Clans arise when organization are primarily inward looking and value responsiveness.
 With this value mix organizations look within themselves for ways to respond quickly and effectively to change.
-Clans value team-work and collaboration, they often feel like families that are glued together by their desire to work towards their common goals.
+Clans value team-work and collaboration.
+They also often feel like families that are glued together by their desire to work towards their common goals.

 These organizations may be more focused on and interested in their internal outcomes, such as engagement, than in external outcomes, such as customer results.
 If there is a conflict between the needs of the customer and the needs of the organization, the organization will probably win, provided the need isn’t a matter of survival.